Insight - U.S. arms makers strain to meet demand as Mideast conflicts rage

 It takes time for foreign and U.S. orders to be processed by the U.S. bureaucracy and translate into contracts for companies, but that is now occurring, stretching many facilities to capacity limits, according to industry executives, who were not authorized to speak publicly.

-Vice Admiral Joe Rixey, director of the Pentagon's Defence Security Cooperation Agency, said industry was keeping up with demand thus far but that pressures were mounting.
+Vice Admiral Joe Rixey, director of the Pentagon's Defense Security Cooperation Agency, said industry was keeping up with demand thus far but that pressures were mounting.

 "We are reacting to get it done," Rixey told Reuters.
 "We're working on purchasing capacity and shifts."